KrisAphalon/margonem-chat-plus-plus/README.md

 ##### Auto mute catcher

-- Addon catches any words or phrazes that would result in automatic mute from server, and displays warning before allowing to send them.
+- Addon catches any words or phrases that would result in automatic mute from server, and displays warning before allowing to send them.

 ##### 'Message too long' warning remover

-- Block sending single message that would exceed maximum allowed limit.
+- Block sending a single message that would exceed the maximum allowed limit.
-- Maximum message length is 200, but every non ASCII character counts as 2.
-It is not accounted for in base game, so warnings from server are common occurrence.
-This addon fixes it by recalculating max-length of message in real time, even when pasting it.
+- The maximum message length is 200, but every non-ASCII character counts as 2.
+  This is not accounted for in base game, so warnings from server are a common occurrence.
+  This addon fixes it by recalculating max-length of a message in real time, even when pasting it.

 ##### Sending really long messages